This article has been reviewed by tax expert Erica Gellerman, CPA.

 To determine whether you need to register your business, you need to have the location and the business structure of the business determined and clear.

 Only some states have businesses pay some sort of a franchise tax.
 These taxes can be charged in addition to the other states taxes.
-As of 2019 the states with a type of franchise tax were: Alabama, Arkansas, Delaware, Georgia, Illinois, Louisiana, Mississippi, New York, North Carolina, Oklahoma, Tennessee, and Texas.
+As of 2019 the states with a type of franchise tax were: Alabama, Arkansas, California, Delaware, Georgia, Illinois, Louisiana, Mississippi, New York, North Carolina, Oklahoma, Tennessee, and Texas.
 Washington D.C. also has a franchise tax.

 A franchise tax is different from the standard income tax a business pays when filing taxes each year.
 The IRS has a helpful website that shows income tax details for different business structures like partnerships and limited liability companies, or LLCs, on a federal level.